Best Softshell Jackets of 2025

 After weeks of testing in a multitude of conditions, we concluded that you’d be hard-pressed to find a more well-rounded, comfortable, and functional softshell jacket than the Mammut VII SO.

-Best affordable softshell jacket: Outdoor Research Ferrosi HoodIE
+Best affordable softshell jacket: Outdoor Research Ferrosi Hoodie

 Weatherproofing material: DWR treatment